atsushieno/aap-lv2/README.md

 have to follow it when distributing or making changes to those parts.

 `sfizz` is distributed under the MIT license, but it has dependencies that are under LGPL2.1, Apache License 2.0, and so on.
 See [the project repository](https://github.com/sfztools/sfizz) for details.

-`fluidsynth` is distributed under LGPL v2.1 license.

-`aap-fluidsynth/src/main/assets/FluidR3Mono_GM.sf3` is a binary copy of the same file from [`fluidr3mono-gm-soundfont` debian package](https://ubuntu.pkgs.org/18.04/ubuntu-universe-amd64/fluidr3mono-gm-soundfont_2.315-4_all.deb.html) and it is licensed under the MIT license.

 `ayumi-lv2` and `ayumi` are distributed under the MIT license.